 No matter what you do, your hips will never disappear totally.
-However, there are things you can do to help lessen the appearance of your hips, such as decreasing weight and engaging in greater physical activity.
+However, you can do things to help lessen the appearance of your hips, such as decreasing weight and engaging in more significant physical activity.

-You must have a solid understanding of how to distribute fat throughout the body optimally.
+You must have a solid understanding of how to distribute fat optimally throughout the body.